What is Drug Production?

 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
-This may be difficult in choking cases, but it is not impossible.
+This may sometimes be difficult in drug cases, but not impossible.

-Where can I pay for bail for drug production charges in Saskatchewan?
+Where can I pay for bail for drug production charges in Kelowna?

-If you or a loved one are charged with drug production in Saskatchewan and granted bail, you may be required to provide a cash deposit to secure release.
+If you or a loved one are charged with drug production in Kelowna and granted bail, you may be required to provide a cash deposit to secure release.
 You can pay bail at any court registry (courthouse) in British Columbia.
 If you live in Vancouver, you can pay bail there for someone detained in Kelowna.

-How do I change my release conditions for drug production charges in Saskatchewan?
+How do I change my release conditions for drug production charges in Kelowna?

 Release on bail for drug production charges may include restrictions that impact your day-to-day life.